 In the name of our Lord Jesus Christ,

-The complete article is at the following link: http://www.wayoflife.org/fbns/repentancelordship.htm
+The following is an excerpt from “Repentance and Lordship Salvation.”
+The complete article is at the following link: www.wayoflife.org/fbns/repentancelordship.htm

 I know I am saved today because I have trusted the Lord Jesus Christ for my eternal salvation, and “I know whom I have believed, and am persuaded that he is able to keep that which I have committed unto him against that day” (2 Timothy 1:12).
 My faith is exclusively in Jesus Christ, not in myself and my changed life and my Christian experience.
 My Christian experience is lousy when I compare myself with what the Bible requires of me.
 The Bible requires PERFECTION.
 “Be ye therefore perfect, even as your Father which is in heaven is perfect” (Matthew 5:48).
 “But as he which hath called you is holy, so be ye holy in all manner of conversation” (1 Peter 1:15).
 I don’t live up to this perfect standard.
 I am perfect only in my position in the blessed Lord Jesus Christ.
 If I don’t keep my mind and heart focused on my perfection in Christ, I become extremely discouraged.
 I become tossed about like a bottle upon the waves of the sea.
 I lose my anchor (Heb.
 6:19).

 We have noted in many independent Baptist circles a serious lack of sound teaching in regard to justification and sanctification, position and practice.
-Shouting and huffing and puffing and a constant diet of nothing but duty, duty, duty will not ground God’s saints in the truth.
+Shouting and huffing and puffing and a constant diet of duty, duty, duty will not ground God’s saints in the truth.
 Read the book of Ephesians, and see if you can conceive of Paul screaming and yelling and pounding his fist while preaching that.
-(Don’t get me wrong; I am all for strong, plain, pointed preaching, but that is not all that we need.)
+(Don’t get me wrong; I am all for strong, plain, pointed preaching, but that the preaching and teaching must have solid biblical substance.)
 Without such teaching new converts are left to struggle with the flesh without a proper understanding of the positional stability and victory they possess in the Lord Jesus Christ.

 Salvation is not difficult.
 A child can trust Christ and be saved; a weak-minded person can trust Christ and be saved.
 “But Jesus said, Suffer little children, and forbid them not, to come unto me: for of such is the kingdom of heaven” (Matt.
 19:14).
 Jesus invited all who labor and are heavy laden simply to come to him and receive His gift of rest (Matt.
 11:28-29).
 He likened salvation to eating and drinking (John 6:35).
-Salvation is not difficult, except in the sense that the sinner has to humble himself and acknowledge his sinful condition and turn to the one true and live God from his idols (1 Thess.
+Salvation is not difficult, except in the sense that the sinner has to humble himself, acknowledge his sinful condition, and turn to God from idols (1 Thess.
 1:9).